Tom Tykwer

 Tom Tykwer (/de/; born 23 May 1965) is a German film director, producer, screenwriter, and composer.
 He is best known internationally for directing the thriller films Run Lola Run (1998), Heaven (2002), Perfume: The Story of a Murderer (2006), and The International (2009).
-He collaborated with The Wachowskis as co-director for the science fiction film Cloud Atlas (2012) and the Netflix series Sense8 (2015–2018), and worked on the score for Lana Wachowski's The Matrix Resurrections (2021).
-Tykwer is also well known as the co-creator of the internationally acclaimed German television series Babylon Berlin (2017–).
+He collaborated with The Wachowskis as co-director for the science fiction film Cloud Atlas (2012) and the Netflix series Sense8 (2015–2017), and worked on the score for Lana Wachowski's The Matrix Resurrections (2021).
+Tykwer is also well known as the co-creator of the internationally acclaimed German television series Babylon Berlin (2017–2026).

-Early life
+Early life and education

-Tykwer was born in Wuppertal, West Germany.
-Fascinated by film from an early age, he started making amateur Super 8 films at the age of eleven.
+Tom Tykwer was born on 23 May 1965 in Wuppertal, West Germany.

+Fascinated by film from an early age, he started making amateur Super 8 films at the age of 11.
 He later helped out at a local arthouse cinema in order to see more films, including those for which he was too young to buy tickets.
 After graduating from high school, he applied to numerous film schools around Europe, unsuccessfully.